swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 ### No Semantic Versioning

 An alternative to keeping the semver major version at `0` is to not version the package at all.
-With this approach, the package could only be included by packages by specifying a branch-based dependendcy.
+With this approach, the package could only be included by packages by specifying a branch-based dependency.
 However, this would be too restricting at this time, as a branch-based dependency can only be imported by other branch-based dependencies.
 This would effectively limit use of the `SwiftPreview` package to top-level applications only.